Consistent Approval-Based Multi-Winner Rules: ABC Counting Rules

-The final axiom, continuity~\cite{you:j:scoring-functions} (also known in the literature as the Archimedean property~\cite{smi:j:scoring-rules} or the Overwhelming Majority axiom~\cite{Myerson1995}), describes the influence of large majorities in the process of making a decision.
+The final axiom, continuity~\citep{young74,you:j:scoring-functions} (also known in the literature as the Ar\-chi\-medean property~\citep{smi:j:scoring-rules} or the Overwhelming Majority axiom~\citep{Myerson1995}), describes the influence of large majorities in the process of making a decision.
 Continuity enforces that a large enough group of voters is able to force the election of their most preferred committee.
-Continuity is pivotal in Young's characterization of positional scoring rules~\cite{you:j:scoring-functions} as it excludes specific tie-breaking mechanisms.
+Continuity is pivotal in Young's characterizations of positional scoring rules~\citep{young74,you:j:scoring-functions} as it excludes specific tie-breaking mechanisms\footnote{In Young's characterization, continuity excludes \emph{composite} positional scoring rules, where one or more additional positional scoring rules are evaluated in case of ties (same score).
+Other tie-breaking mechanisms are already excluded by consistency and symmetry.}.

 \axiom{Continuity}{ An ABC ranking rule $\calF$ satisfies \emph{continuity} if for each $W_1, W_2 \in \pow_k(C)$ and $A, A'\in\calA(C)$ where $W_1 \succ_{\calF(A')} W_2$ there exists a positive integer $n$ such that $W_1 \succ_{\calF(A+nA')} W_2$. }